Associate in Applied Science (A.A.S.)

-Those who have completed at least two years of post-secondary training and have developed strong technical skills and experience using CAD systems will be well qualified for the many opportunities that are anticipated.
-The A.A.S.
-Mechanical Technology Degree at Finger Lakes Community College is designed to provide you with the skills and experience required to build a successful and rewarding career.
+If you have completed at least two years of post-secondary training and have developed strong technical skills and experience using CAD systems, you will be well-qualified for the many opportunities that are anticipated.
+The A.A.S. mechanical technology degree program at Finger Lakes Community College is designed to provide you with the skills and experience required to build a successful and rewarding career.

-The Associate in Applied Science (A.A.S.) degree in Mechanical Technology provides knowledge and technical experience that enables you to assist engineers design, develop, test, and manufacture industrial machinery, consumer products, and other equipment.
+The mechanical technology degree program provides knowledge and technical experience that enables you to assist engineers with designing, developing, testing, and manufacturing industrial machinery, consumer products, and other equipment.
 Instruction emphasizes developing your technical competence and utilizes computer-aided drafting (CAD).
-The majority of the core courses needed for this degree are offered at FLCC's Victor Campus Center.
+The majority of the core courses needed for this degree is offered at FLCC's Victor Campus Center.

-Technology: The CAD Lab offers twenty four networked PCs with current versions of AutoCAD, Inventor, AutoCAD Architecture, and Microsoft Office.
+Technology: The CAD lab offers twenty-four networked PCs with current versions of AutoCAD, Inventor, AutoCAD Architecture, and Microsoft Office.
 Networked output devices include a 3D printer, color laser printer, and large format color plotter.
-Students also have access to the Engineering Lab with electronics and machining equipment.
+Additionally, while enrolled in the mechanical technology degree program, you will have access to the engineering lab, which contains electronics and machining equipment.

 Program Learning Outcomes

 Internships: An optional second-year and summer internship/co-op program gives you an opportunity to work in a manufacturing environment as a drafter, designer, or inspector for a period of four to five months.
 You will perform a variety of work assignments alongside professional staff members.
 An on-site mentor and FLCC faculty review the work performed, with required additional written reports by the student.
-Students will be paid by the firm and will also pay tuition and receive credit.
+During your experience, you will be paid by the firm and will also pay tuition and receive credit.
 Each assignment is individually planned, and work commitments vary.
-All participating students will require a recommendation from their Finger Lakes faculty advisor prior to being accepted in the program.
+Prior to being accepted into the program, it will be required of you to receive a recommendation from your faculty advisor.

 Salary: According to the Occupational Outlook Handbook, the median annual wage for mechanical engineering technicians was $51,980 in May 2012.

 This program qualifies for funding assistance through the Advanced Manufacturing Pathway Project (DOL Grant).
-Applicants must be at least 18 years of age, unemployed and have a high school diploma or GED.
-For further information, contact Bill Rotenberg, Advanced Manufacturing Career Navigator, email@example.com.
+Applicants must be at least 18 years of age, unemployed, and have a high school diploma or GED.
+For more information, contact Bill Rotenberg, Advanced Manufacturing Career Navigator, via email at email@example.com.